DavidSatria29/Sentiment_Analysis_/README.md

    - Data Preprocessing: Clean and normalize text using NLTK.
    - Model Training: Train deep learning models using TensorFlow and PyTorch.
    - Evaluation: Assess model performance with Scikit-learn metrics.
+   - Integration: Deploy the trained model in a Django-based web application for real-time analysis of user-provided text inputs.

 ## Installation
 1. Clone the repository: